The Neural Machine Translation (R)evolution: Faster, Higher, Stronger

-Neural machine translation is a form of end-to-end learning that may be used to automate translation.
+Neural machine translation is a form of end-to-end learning that can be used to automatically produce translations.
 In neural machine translation, the program’s neural network is responsible for encoding and decoding the source text, as opposed to running a set of predefined rules from the start.

-Before delving into what makes neural machine translation unique, let’s define machine translation in general and take a look at all other forms of machine translation.
-Without going into too much detail, a short description of each will help you get an understanding of what neural machine translation is bringing to the table.
+Before delving into what makes neural machine translation unique, let’s explore the various forms of machine translation.
+Providing brief descriptions of each will enhance your understanding of what neural machine translation brings to the table.

 Definition of machine translation